TryAgainLater/affiliate-window-soapclient/README.md

-affiliate-window-api
+Affiliate Window Api
 ====================

-a SoapClient to use affiliate window API productserve
+a SoapClient to use [affiliate Window](http://www.affiliatewindow.com) [API](http://wiki.affiliatewindow.com/index.php/ProductServe_API)
 * namespaced
 * no singletons
 * parameters passed to constructors, not via API_* or PS_* constants